 At once modern and traditional, the collection plays with sportswear and traditional silohuettes to create a new representation of contemporary masculinity.
 A soft pastel color palette, floral patterns, and sheer pieces set against the backdrop of flowers, creates a warm and inviting collection – an exciting new direction for Dior Homme.
 The classic Dior suit is reimagined as a wrap blazer with an elegant single button.
 Bombers, shirt jackets, and trench coats make up the sportswear offering.
 Attractive hardware and details appear on hats, belts, and accessories that bring a luxurious and modern attitude to the collection.

-Installed specifically for the show was a sculpture created by the artist KAWS.
+Installed specifically for the show, the artist KAWS created a flower sculpture.
 The ten meter sculpture took four days to construct and was made with over seventy thousand flowers.
 Explore the full show and KAWS collaboration in the gallery below.

 Production & Direction by Villa Eugenie